 The best bystander CPR consists of a 999 call for an ambulance, followed by 30 chest compressions and 2 breaths being repeated until an ambulance arrives.
 A defibrillator should be used if one is available.

 Normally, any risk of cross infection is small when carrying out CPR and is weighed up against the inevitability that a person in cardiac arrest will die if CPR isn’t attempted.

-The Resuscitation Council UK has therefore suggested some modifications to how to perform CPR during the Coronavirus pandemic so we can still save lives, whilst keeping people safe – especially if the collapsed person has had flu like symptoms.
+The Resuscitation Council UK has therefore suggested some modifications to how to perform CPR during the Coronavirus pandemic so we can still save lives, whilst keeping people safe.

 - If someone is unresponsive, don’t check for breathing by putting your face close to theirs (as we usually would).
 Instead, look for the absence of signs of life and the absence of normal breathing.
 To help, you could consider putting your hand on their diaphragm/tummy to feel for breathing.